By the end of this section, you will be able to:

 For example, an economy that starts with a GDP of 100 and grows at 3% per year will reach a GDP of 209 after 25 years; that is, 100 (1.03)25 = 209.

 The slowest rate of GDP per capita growth in the table, just 1% per year, is similar to what the United States experienced during its weakest years of productivity growth.
 The second highest rate, 3% per year, is close to what the U.S. economy experienced during the strong economy of the late 1990s and into the 2000s.
 Higher rates of per capita growth, such as 5% or 8% per year, represent the experience of rapid growth in economies like Japan, Korea, and China.

 Table 20.3 shows that even a few percentage points of difference in economic growth rates will have a profound effect if sustained and compounded over time.
 For example, an economy growing at a 1% annual rate over 50 years will see its GDP per capita rise by a total of 64%, from 100 to 164 in this example.
 However, a country growing at a 5% annual rate will see (almost) the same amount of growth—from 100 to 163—over just 10 years.
 Rapid rates of economic growth can bring profound transformation.
 (See the following Clear It Up feature on the relationship between compound growth rates and compound interest rates.)
-If the rate of growth is 8%, young adults starting at age 20 will see the average standard of living in their country more than double by the time they reach age 30, and grow nearly sixfold by the time they reach age 45.
+If the rate of growth is 8%, young adults starting at age 20 will see the average standard of living in their country more than double by the time they reach age 30, and grow more than sixfold by the time they reach age 45.

 |Growth Rate||Value of an original 100 in 10 Years||Value of an original 100 in 25 Years||Value of an original 100 in 50 Years|